gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 layout components or templates, add sections/pages, follow the steps for [contributing to the repo](#contributing-to-the-repo).
 You can then spin up your own instance of the Gatsby website and make/preview your changes before raising a pull request.

-### Contributing to the starter showcase
+### Making changes to the starter library

+Note: You don't need to follow these steps to submit to the starter library.
+This is only necessary if you'd like to contribute to the functionality of the starter library.
+To submit a starter, [follow these steps instead](/docs/submit-to-starter-library/).

-To develop on the starter showcase, you'll need to supply a GitHub personal access token.
+To develop on the starter library, you'll need to supply a GitHub personal access token.

 1. Create a personal access token in your GitHub [Developer settings](https://github.com/settings/tokens).
 2. In the new token's settings, grant that token the "public_repo" scope.